 When there is not straightforward legal control, the PCA analyses whether the acquirer has the means to exercise de jure or de facto control over the acquired undertaking, e.g. through special rights attached to shares or contained in shareholders’ agreements, board representation and/or the ownership and use of commercially strategic assets.

-However, the PCA remains attentive as regards minority interests, as results from its recent contribution to the OECD with the note “Common ownership by institutional investors and its impact on competition”, of December 2017.
+However, the PCA remains attentive to minority interests, as evident from its recent contribution to the OECD: “Common ownership by institutional investors and its impact on competition”, of December 2017.